weakish/docs-en/views/leanengine_webhosting_guide-php.md

 use \LeanCloud\Client;

 Client::initialize(
-    getenv("LC_APP_ID"),          // Obtain the value of the app id from this environment variable LC_APP_ID. getenv("LC_APP_KEY"),         // Obtain the value of the app key from this environment variable LC_APP_KEY.

-    getenv("LC_APP_MASTER_KEY")   // Obtain the value of the master key from this environment variable LC_APP_MASTER_KEY.
+    getenv("LC_APP_ID"),          // Obtain the app id from the environment variable LC_APP_ID. getenv("LC_APP_KEY"),         // Obtain the app key from the environment variable LC_APP_KEY. getenv("LC_APP_MASTER_KEY")   // Obtain the master key from the environment variable LC_APP_MASTER_KEY.
 );

-// If you don't want to use the permission of the masterkey, you can delete the following line.
+// If you don't need to use the master key, you can delete the following line.
 Client::useMasterKey(true);
 ```
 {% endblock %}

 {% block http_client %}

-LeanEngine PHP environment supports the built-in curl module, however, we recommend to use a third party library like guzzle to process the HTTP request.
+LeanEngine PHP environment supports the built-in curl module, however, we recommend using a third party library like guzzle to send HTTP requests.

 Install guzzle: